albacoretuna/how-to-annoy-a-web-developer/README.md

 A complete guide.

 ## Introduction
 Web development is fun.
-Pushing buttons to make websites and solve problems is a career that currently about ten million people around the world have chosen.
-The fun can be ruined in many different ways.
-Software bugs, browser incompatibilities and the like on one hand, and on the other hand colleagues and managers with special personalities can become a huge part of the annoyance.
+Making websites and solving problems by it is a career that currently about ten million people around the world have chosen.
+The fun can turn into annoyance in many different ways.
+For example by bugs, browser problems, lack of documentations and more importantly how we treat each other.

-My experience as a web developer and reading what others write here and there every now and then shows that there are people out there who try to become very good at annoying web developers.
-Let's give them a guide to make their life easier!
-Eventually we'll also collect methods to help web developers cope with the annoyance as well.

-## Contribution
-Please contribute to this project if you know more ways of annoying a web developer.
-Also spelling/grammer corrections, etc. are very welcome.
+This project list things that might annoy web developers, so that hopefully those can be avoided to make those 10 million developers happier.

+The list of tips on how to annoy web developers is divided based on who you are.

 ## Content
 - [Section 1.
 If You Are an Employer](#employer)
 - [Section 2.
 If You Are a Browser Maker](#browser)
 - [Section 3.
 If You Are a Designer](#designer)